 How to know if you're a Power BI consumer

 The way you interact with Power BI depends on your job role.
 As a user or consumer, you're the person who receives dashboards, reports, and apps from designers who create them.
-Also, you work in the online version of Power BI (called Power BI service) reviewing and interacting with this data to make business decisions.
+Also, you work in the online version of Power BI, called the Power BI service, to review and interact with this data to make business decisions.

 You don't need to be a data scientist to perform complex data analysis.
 Power BI does the complex work for you with straightforward and intuitive controls.

-All you need to get started is simply a browser or mobile device and an internet connection.
+To get started, all you need is a browser or mobile device and an internet connection.

 Safely interact with content

-You can explore and interact with your content, filter, slice, subscribe, and export, without affecting the underlying dataset or the original dashboards, reports, or apps.
+You can explore and interact with your content.
+Filter, slice, subscribe, and export content without affecting the underlying dataset or the original dashboards, reports, or apps.

-Remember, you cannot hurt your data.
-Power BI is a great place for you to explore and experiment without worrying that you’ll “break” anything.
+Remember, you can't hurt your data.
+Power BI is a great place for you to explore and experiment without worrying that you'll break anything.

 That doesn't mean you can't save your changes; you can, but your changes only affect your view of the content.
-Furthermore, reverting to the original default view is as simple as selecting the Reset to default button.
+Furthermore, you revert to the original default view by selecting the reset button.

 Display details on a visual

-Visuals are made up of datapoints, and by hovering over a datapoint, you can view the details.
+Visuals are made up of datapoints.
+By hovering over a datapoint, you can view the details.

 Show data that is used to create a visual

 Use the Show Data feature if you want to view data that Power BI is using to build a visual.
-The selected visual expands to fill the canvas, and the data displays below or alongside.
+The selected visual expands to fill the canvas, and the data displays under or alongside the visual.